Far-right politics: Germany

+In contemporary Germany, Far-right parties such as National Democratic Party of Germany (NPD), German People's Union (DVU) and Alternative for Germany (AfD) are stronger in eastern Germany.

 Greece

 Metaxism

 The far right in Greece first came to power under the ideology of Metaxism, a proto-fascist ideology developed by dictator Ioannis Metaxas.
 Metaxism called for the regeneration of the Greek nation and the establishment of an ethnically homogeneous state.
 Metaxism disparaged liberalism, and held individual interests to be subordinate to those of the nation, seeking to mobilize the Greek people as a disciplined mass in service to the creation of a "new Greece".

 The Metaxas government and its official doctrines are often compared to conventional totalitarian-conservative dictatorships such as Francisco Franco's Spain or António de Oliveira Salazar's Portugal.
 The Metaxist government derived its authority from the conservative establishment and its doctrines strongly supported traditional institutions such as the Greek Orthodox Church and the Greek Royal Family; essentially reactionary, it lacked the radical theoretical dimensions of ideologies such as Italian Fascism and German Nazism.

 Axis occupation of Greece and aftermath

 The Metaxis regime came to an end after the Axis powers invaded Greece.
 The Axis occupation of Greece began in April 1941.
 The occupation ruined the Greek economy and brought about terrible hardships for the Greek civilian population.
 The Jewish population of Greece was nearly eradicated.
 Of its pre-war population of 75–77,000, only around 11–12,000 survived, either by joining the resistance or being hidden.
 Following the short-lived interim government of Georgios Papandreou, the military seized power in Greece during the 1967 Greek coup d'état, replacing the interim government with the right-wing United States-backed Greek junta.
 The Junta was a series of military juntas that ruled Greece from 1967 to 1974.
-The dictatorship was characterised by right-wing cultural policies, restrictions on civil liberties and the imprisonment, torture and exile of political opponents.
+The dictatorship was characterized by right-wing cultural policies, restrictions on civil liberties and the imprisonment, torture and exile of political opponents.
 The junta's rule ended on 24 July 1974 under the pressure of the Turkish invasion of Cyprus, leading to the Metapolitefsi ("regime change") to democracy and the establishment of the Third Hellenic Republic.

 Until 2019, the dominant far-right party in Greece in the 21st century was the neo-Nazi and Mataxist inspired Golden Dawn.
 At the May 2012 Greek legislative election, Golden Dawn won 21 seats in the Hellenic Parliament, receiving 6.97% of the vote.
 It became the third largest party in the Greek Parliament with 17 seats after the January 2015 election, winning 6.28% of the vote.